-Ricardo’s boxer-puncher style exuded finesse.
-Trained by living legend Nacho Beristáin, he became a textbook Beristáin fighter.
-At his best, his main offensive weapon was clean, skillful, combination punching.
-For defense he relied on footwork and body movement.
-Like Juan Manuel Márquez, also trained by Nacho, Lopez mastered the transition between the two postures, often ducking, weaving, and slipping to avoid punches before quickly countering and capitalizing on his enemy’s mistakes.
-His 73 percent knockout ratio was due not so much to raw power as to his accurate and effective body-punching and his being an excellent finisher.
+The boxer-puncher style of Ricardo Lopez exuded finesse.
+Trained by living legend Nacho Beristáin, he became a textbook Beristáin fighter with his main offensive weapons being clean, skillful, combination punching, while for defense he relied on footwork and body movement.
+Like Juan Manuel Márquez, also trained by Nacho, Lopez mastered the fluid transition between the two postures, often ducking, weaving, and slipping to avoid punches before immediately exploiting his opponent’s mistakes.
+His impressive 73 percent KO ratio was due not so much to raw power as to his accurate and effective body-punching and his excellent finishing instincts.

 López first became champion by knocking out WBC champion Hideyuki Ohashi of Japan in October of 1990.
 He dropped Ohashi early in the fourth with a perfect one-two and then patiently waited for the right moment to finish the job.
 He would keep landing strong lead right hands and left hooks, making Ohashi unwilling to trade, before flooring Ohashi in the fifth.
 The champion beat the count only to absorb a devastating right hand-left hook combination that ending the fight.
 López was 24 when he became a champion and he would keep the belt for an incredible nine years.